-Let us show that for any integrable function the filtered function
+Let us show that for any integrable function

 is continuous.
 We simply calculate the filtered